jscherff/cmdbc/README.md

 Audits are only supported on serialized devices.

-Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables/columns affected on device audits.
+Refer to the _Database Structure_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables/columns affected on device audits.

 ### Device Reports
 Generate device reports for attached devices using the `report` _action flag._